epedersen1/cs3700/project3/README.md

     that the sender knows it can send the next packet.
     - If the ID is negative then the receiver knows it is a termination packet and keeps it, see below
-      - TODO: ^ be sure that this is implemented

 - Handling dropped packets or ACKs:
   - Implemented a TIMEOUT variable for sender